Get the Most Out of Your Hammer

 Anytime there’s demo work on my plate, I grab my flat bar, recip saw, sledgehammer and, of course, my rip hammer.
 You can use the claw to pull off corner beads, drive through plywood, pry studs apart, just about anything that needs destruction can be demolished with a hammer.
 If I had to, I could probably demo a whole house with a ripping hammer.
 (Or at least I could in my 20s).

 Can’t tell you how many times I’ve forgotten a caulking gun and needed just a little dab or two to seal up a hole.
 That’s when I shove the handle down the tube and force out some caulk with my always handy “hammer gun.”
 Wipe off the grip to avoid sticky fingers.

 Say you find yourself sliding down the sheathing of a new roof.
 As you’re flying towards the edge, you have the presence of mind to pull out your hammer and slam the claw through the plywood to arrest your fall.
 Sound farfetched?
 Well, I have two friends who have pulled off this stunt.
 Of course, if they had any brains, they wouldn’t have been wearing fall protection.

-When my recip saw blade gets jammed and bent (which is pretty often) I grab my hammer and straighten it out with the claw.
+When my recip saw blade gets jammed and bent (which is pretty often) I grab my hammer and straighten things out with the claw.
 You could also lay the blade flat on a 2×4 and beat it straight.